beardedsakimonkey/nvim-ufind/README.md

     ansi = false,
     -- Initial query to use when first opened. initial_query = '',
+    -- Initial scope to use when first opened. initial_scope = 1,
     layout = {
         ---@type 'none'|'single'|'double'|'rounded'|'solid'|string[]
         border = 'none',